-Similarly, when we talk about Software applications, a lot goes behind analyzing, thinking and deciding as to what sort of architecture we would want to base our application or our product on.
-There are various type of application architectures styled on the basis of relationships between services to choose from like –
+Similarly, when we talk about Software applications, a lot goes behind analyzing, thinking, and deciding what sort of architecture we would want to base our application or our product on.
+There are various types of application architectures styled on the basis of relationships between services to choose from like –

 - Monoliths – These are the traditional models for designing software programs wherein the services and components are tightly coupled and account for a single unit and all the components must be present to execute the code written.

 - N- Tier Architecture – This as the name suggests is a multi-tier architecture style where presentation, application processing, and data management functions are physically separated into 3-tiers contrary to a coupled architecture.

 - Event-Driven Architecture – An Event Driven architecture needs events to trigger an action and the services communicate with each other then.
 It is a concept used in modern architecture where the services being used are decoupled.